CadQuery/cadquery/doc/primer.rst

    :Point: two points are coincident or separated by a specified distance.
 Can be defined for all entities, center of mass is used for lines, faces, solids and the vertex position for vertices.
    :Plane: combination of :Axis: and :Point: constraints.

-For a more elaborate assembly example see :ref:`assy_tutorial`.
+For a more elaborate assembly example see :ref:`assytutorial`.